 Further evaluations such as sleep diary and actigraphy could be recommended if needed.

 What do I have to bring to the outpatient consultation?

 The next step after the outpatient consultation in case of doctor's indication is an assignment to our sleep lab, where further tests are taking place.
-Our sleep lab department has 10 single rooms available, where the monitored cardiorespiratory Polysomnography (PSG) could be performed at night.
+Our sleep lab department has 10 single beds available, where the monitored cardiorespiratory Polysomnography (PSG) could be performed at night.
 This examination is a so called standard diagnostic procedure in sleep medicine.
 If needed additional tests are going to be conducted at the sleep lab: for example, blood pressure measurement, long-term ECG, 10-20 EEG, CO2 measurement (at night), objective measurement of fatigue during the day with the help of MWT - Maintenance of wakefulness test or MSLT - Multiple sleep latency test (during the day) or Cognitive performance test (Reaction time test, driving simulator, Quatember-Maly-Test).
 The results are then discussed with the patient directly at the sleep lab or at the ambulance and are communicated to the primary care physician.
-The admission at the sleep lab takes place in the early afternoon, the preparation for the measurements at night is appr. at 8 p.m. and the light-off time is normally between 9 p.m. and midnight.
+The admission at the sleep lab takes place before noon, the preparation for the measurements at night is appr. at 8 p.m. and the "lights off" time is normally between 9 p.m. and midnight.
 After the polysomnography at night you could be advised for the day tests and if necessary the second dignostic night is recommended.
 Patients with further adjustment of the CPAP or another therapy are spending two more nights at the sleep lab.
 For your stay at the sleep lab please bring a prescription order, your night clothes, personal toiletries, reading material or a personal pillow.
 During free time during the day or in the evening you might also use a TV in your room.